bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       care about it if you're not doing direct OpenGL stuff).
 Only one context can be current in a thread, so if you want to draw OpenGL geometry to another render target (like a :class:`RenderWindow`), don't forget to activate it again.
+If an error occurs, :exc:`PySFMLException` is raised.

    .. attribute:: texture